-Some days ago we have presented, as one of the EPs we love, the Beyond Time-Interpretations EP by Nummer on Peur Bleue (Nummer • Beyond Time – Interpretations / EP / Peur Bleue Records PBR004).
+Some days ago we have presented the Beyond Time-Interpretations EP by Nummer, released on Peur Bleue (Nummer • Beyond Time – Interpretations / EP / Peur Bleue Records PBR004).

 1. How did Peur Bleue come about?Where are you based?
 What is behind that mysterious black & white Peur Bleue?